Marceline Day - the gentle and quiet beauty of the Silent Era

 - The One Woman Idea (1929) as Lady Alicia Douglas/Alizar, halfcaste dancer

-Film Daily, Photoplay, Film Year Book, Motion Picture Classic, Motion Picture News, Motion Picture Magazine, Motion Picture Almanac, Variety, Moving Picture World, The New York Times, Bakersfield Morning Echo, Bridgeport Telegram, Telegraph, The Canberra Times, Cairns Post, Frankston & Somerville Standard, Advocate - Burnie, Morning Bulletin - Rockhampton, The Advertiser - Adelaide, The Daily News - Perth, Singleton Argus, Mirror- Perth, The Register- Adelaide, Narandera Argus and Riverina Advertiser, Kalgoorlie Miner, Border Watch - Mount Gambier, Sunday Times - Perth, Sunshine Advocate, Examiner - Launceston, Portland Guardian, Southern Argus - Port Elliot, Barrier Miner - Broken Hill, Townsville Daily Bulletin, Werribee Shire Banner, Queensland Figaro - Brisbane, Sunday Mail - Brisbane, The Brisbane Courrier, Geraldton Guardian, The Mercury - Hobart, Northern Argus - Clare, The West Australian - Perth, Camperdown Chronicle, Auckland Star, Evening Post, among others.
+Film Daily, Photoplay, Film Year Book, Motion Picture Classic, Motion Picture News, Motion Picture Magazine, Motion Picture Almanac, Variety, Moving Picture World, The New York Times, Salt Lake Tribune, Bakersfield Morning Echo, Bridgeport Telegram, Davenport Democrat And Leader, Telegraph, The Canberra Times, Cairns Post, Frankston & Somerville Standard, Advocate - Burnie, Morning Bulletin - Rockhampton, The Advertiser - Adelaide, The Daily News - Perth, Singleton Argus, Mirror- Perth, The Register- Adelaide, Narandera Argus and Riverina Advertiser, Kalgoorlie Miner, Border Watch - Mount Gambier, Sunday Times - Perth, Sunshine Advocate, Examiner - Launceston, Portland Guardian, Southern Argus - Port Elliot, Barrier Miner - Broken Hill, Townsville Daily Bulletin, Werribee Shire Banner, Queensland Figaro - Brisbane, Sunday Mail - Brisbane, The Brisbane Courrier, Geraldton Guardian, The Mercury - Hobart, Northern Argus - Clare, The West Australian - Perth, Camperdown Chronicle, Auckland Star, Evening Post, and many others.

 Marceline Day in "The Beloved Rogue" (1927).